wyliodrinstudio/WyliodrinSTUDIO/docs/source/index.rst

 |

-In order for you to can start prototyping IoT applications or move to the next level by using our professional solution to develop and deploy Internet of Things systems, we offer you 3 different thechniques of installing the Wyliodrin Studio IDE.
+In order for you to can start prototyping IoT applications or move to the next level by using our professional solution to develop and deploy Internet of Things systems, we offer you 3 different techniques of installing the Wyliodrin Studio IDE.

 |

-DOWNLOAD THE APPLICATION
+Download the application
 """"""""""""""""""""""""""

 For **Windows** users: